 John Motley Morehead's greatest loves were his native state of North Carolina and its university at Chapel Hill.
 The legacy of Mr. Morehead's dedication and devotion to the University continues to thrive today through the Morehead Program.

 John Motley Morehead III died January 7, 1965.

 Lieutenant-General JOHN GRAVES SIMCOE (February 25, 1752 - October 26, 1806) was the first lieutenant governor of Upper Canada (modern-day southern Ontario and the watersheds of Georgian Bay and Lake Superior) from 1791-1796.
 He founded York (now Toronto) and was instrumental in introducing institutions such as the courts, trial by jury, English common law, freehold land tenure, and for abolishing slavery in Upper Canada long before it was abolished in the British Empire as a whole (it had disappeared from Upper Canada by 1810, but was not abolished throughout the Empire until 1834).
-Although not a Graves descendant, he was a godson of British Admiral Samuel Graves, and greatly influenced by him.
+Although not a Graves descendant, he was a godson of British Admiral Samuel Graves (born 1713, of genealogy 68), and greatly influenced by him.

 John Graves Simcoe was the only son of John (1710-1759) and Katherine Simcoe .
 His father, a captain in the Royal Navy, commanded the 60-gun HMS Pembroke (James Cook was his sailing master) during the 1758 siege of Louisbourg.
 John Graves Simcoe's godfather was British admiral Samuel Graves.
 Simcoe married Graves' ward, Elizabeth Posthuma Gwillim, in 1782.